 General Nutrition to Support a H.I.I.T.
 Program

 To get the most out of any fitness program, clients should follow a healthy meal plan in general.
 Effective and well-rounded nutrition programs are based on a variety of healthful ingredients such as whole grains, fruits and vegetables, and lean proteins.
 The best nutrition plans provide adequate calories and macronutrients such as carbohydrates to fuel the body and provide energy stores for workouts.
-It’s important that these are expertly created programs that allow you to stay within your scope of practice and prevent clients adopting a restrictive diet that may inhibit their success.
 Adequate water is also a must to ensure complete hydration during workouts.

 Pre-workout Nutrition for HIIT